Splat Space is happy to announce that events for Durham’s up and coming Durham Linux User’s Group, the Durham LUG, will be held at our location.

 Here’s this week’s schedule at the space:

-- Closing the week on Sunday, we’ll have Software Project Night from 6pm.
+- Also on Sunday, from 6pm, we’ll have Software Project Night.

 We hope to see you out!